 The senior comprehensive examination is taken in 010 East Pyne on one day in mid- May, usually a day or two after Dean's Date.
 Students are allowed up to four hours to write and polish their essays.
-The exam runs from 9:00 a.m. to 1:00 p.m.
-Students write their essays in pen in "blue books;” neither computers nor books nor notes are allowed (except for print foreign language dictionaries).
+The exam runs from 10:00 a.m. to 2:00 p.m.
+A breakfast of eggs, bagels, donuts, and fruit are provided by the department, though students are free to supplement these items.

 In the months prior to the exam, students are encouraged to consult all the previous years' questions and the foreign-language passages in binders in the departmental office.

-The exam itself is composed of two parts:
+The exam itself is composed of two parts.

-(2) The second part of the exam consists of students answering two of six essay questions on texts from the Reading Selection List.
-Typically, the exam questions begin with a short and flexible observation concerning some aspect of literature, and the students are asked to demonstrate the relevance of this remark to works they choose from the Reading Selection List.
+The second part of the exam consists of students answering one of the four essay questions provided using texts from the Reading Selection List.
+Typically, the exam questions begin with a short and flexible observation from some literary critic concerning some aspect of literature, and students are asked to demonstrate the relevance of this remark to works they choose from the Reading Selection List.
+If you disagree with the observation, you are free to write why you disagree with it, using examples from the reading list.
+That is, the question is intended as a prompt to writing something interesting, not to test students' knowledge of theory or obedience to any paradigm.
 Occasionally the question stipulates that the texts must involve more than one genre or time period, or asks about the applicability of a statement over time.

 Students bring neither their personalized reading list nor the books themselves; the department provides students with a copy of the entire Reading Selection List as an aide-memoire.
 In these essays, students may refer to any text on the Reading Selection List.
 When preparing your reading list, please do let the Director of Undergraduate Studies know if there are any glaring omissions (every year we add a few texts that had not been on the list).